dockstore/compose_setup/README.md

     2. The discourse URL is needed to link Dockstore to a discussion forum
     3. the Google verification code and tag manager ID are used if you want to properly track visitors to Dockstore and what pages they browse to

-The bootstrap script can also rebuild your Docker images and spin them up although you may wish to disable this while doing development.
+4. The bootstrap script can also rebuild your Docker images and spin them up although you may wish to disable this while doing development.
 Keep in mind the following handy commands:
     1. `nohup docker-compose up --force-recreate --remove-orphans &` will re-create all containers known to docker-compose and delete those volumes that no longer are associated with running containers
     2. `docker system prune` for cleaning out old containers and images
     3. `install_boostrap --script` will template and build everything using your previous answers (useful for quick iteration)

-If using with logstash, use `-f docker-compose.yml -f docker-compose.dev.yml` flags after each `docker-compose` command to merge docker-compose files (e.g. `docker-compose -f docker-compse.yml -f docker-compose.dev.yml build`)
+If using with logstash in a container (for development), use `-f docker-compose.yml -f docker-compose.dev.yml` flags after each `docker-compose` command to merge docker-compose files (e.g. `docker-compose -f docker-compse.yml -f docker-compose.dev.yml build`)

-3. After following the instructions in the bootstrap script and starting up the site with `docker-compose`, you can browse to the Dockstore site hosted at port 443 by default. `https://<domain-name>` if you specified https or `http://<domain-name>:443` if you did not.
+5. After following the instructions in the bootstrap script and starting up the site with `docker-compose`, you can browse to the Dockstore site hosted at port 443 by default. `https://<domain-name>` if you specified https or `http://<domain-name>:443` if you did not.

-4. Note that the following volumes are created, `composesetup_certs` and `composesetup_certs-data` for https certificates, `composesetup_esdata1` for ephermeral elastic search data, `composesetup_log_volume` for logging, and `composesetup_ui2_content` for storing the built UIs before they are handed off the nginx for service.
+6. Note that the following volumes are created, `composesetup_certs` and `composesetup_certs-data` for https certificates, `composesetup_esdata1` for ephermeral elastic search data, `composesetup_log_volume` for logging, and `composesetup_ui2_content` for storing the built UIs before they are handed off the nginx for service.

-6. For database backups, you can use a script setup in the cron for the host
+7. For database backups, you can use a script setup in the cron for the host

 ```
 @monthly	docker run -it --rm -v composesetup_certs:/etc/letsencrypt -v composesetup_certs-data:/data/letsencrypt certbot/certbot renew && docker-compose restart nginx_https && curl -sm 30 k.wdt.io/denis.yuen@oicr.on.ca/staging.https.renew?c=0_0_1_*_*